devopsgroup-io/catapult/README.md

 **What makes Catapult different?**

-* Catapult is open sourced.
-* Catapult is a single-state architecture - there are no optional features.
+* Catapult is an open source, complete, and distributed architecture
-* Catapult only orchestrates - it is not required to run your infrastructure.
+* Catapult only orchestrates - it is not required to run your infrastructure
-* Catapult uses platform native shell scripts rather than configuration management tools such as Chef, Puppet, Salt.
+* Catapult uses platform native shell scripts rather than configuration management tools such as Chef, Puppet, Salt
-* Catapult overlays seamlessly with Scrum methodology.
+* Catapult overlays seamlessly with Scrum methodology
-* Catapult features Gitflow workflow and branch-based environments.
+* Catapult features Gitflow workflow while enforcing exactly matching, branch-driven environments
-* Catapult features a unique workflow model - upstream or downstream.
+* Catapult features a unique workflow model - upstream or downstream
-* Catapult is extremely cost effective.
+* Catapult is highly cost effective

 *Go ahead, give* **Catapult** *a* **shot**.